jinnyday0719/quickdraw-prediction-model/README.md

     - Horizontal flips
 - **Web Interface:**
   - Built with HTML, CSS, and JavaScript for user-friendly interaction.
-  - Allows users to upload sketches and view classification results.
+  - Allows users to draw sketches directly on the canvas and view classification results.

 <br>